-- assets and liabilities are expressed in the presentation currency using exchange rates prevailing at each reporting date; - profit or loss items are translated at the average exchange rates for the period, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transactions are used; - exchange differences, if any, are presented in the Translation reserve within the statement of changes in equity; and - cash flows: cash balances at beginning and end of each reporting period presented are translated at exchange rates at the respective dates.
+- assets and liabilities are expressed in the presentation currency using exchange rates prevailing at each reporting date; - profit or loss items are translated at the average exchange rates for the period, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transactions are used; - exchange differences, if any, are charged or credited to other comprehensive income and recognised in the translation reserve within the statement of changes in equity; and

+• cash flows: cash balances at the beginning and end of each reporting period presented are translated at exchange rates at the respective dates.
 All cash flows are translated at the average exchange rates for the period presented, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transactions are used.
-Resulting exchange differences, if any, are presented as Effect of foreign exchange changes on cash and cash equivalents.
+Resulting exchange differences, if any, are presented as the Effect of foreign exchange changes on cash and cash equivalents.